|

 the same speed).

-Analytic Cycling website to very helpful in sorting out questions such as this.
+this website very helpful in sorting out questions such as this.

 Assuming you use the basic assumptions suggested on this webpage, and only change the cadence,